deliveroo/deliveroo.engineering/_posts/2018-03-08-on-em-role-at-deliveroo.md

 ### Innovation

-This is ultimately what we’re seeing for in order to be able to find and solve unique problems.
+This is ultimately what we’re looking for in order to be able to find and solve unique problems.
 This is hard to achieve and it can not be scheduled as a block in a calendar.
 We need to let engineers innovate and think outside the box and this is only possible in a transparent, friendly and supportive environment.

 An EM should offer all the support in order to make engineers feel safe to fail.
 Everyone fails at some point.
 But we need to encourage people to do so and we need to make sure it is a good environment for it.